nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 For more information, refer to [NuoDB Backup and Restore in Kubernetes](./BackupAndRestore.md).
 - Determine whether you will want to change any NuoDB Helm Charts options or NuoDB product configuration files to take advantage of new features or changes to features.
 For more information check the [NuoDB Helm Chart Release Notes](https://github.com/nuodb/nuodb-helm-charts/releases), [NuoDB Release Notes](https://doc.nuodb.com/nuodb/latest/release-notes/) and [NuoDB Configuration Files](https://doc.nuodb.com/nuodb/latest/reference-information/configuration-files/).
-- Check for any additional upgrade requirements in [NuoDB documentation](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrading-to-a-new-release/preparing-to-upgrade/)
+- Check for any additional upgrade requirements in [NuoDB documentation](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrading-to-a-new-release/preparing-to-upgrade/).
+- Make sure that the Kubernetes cluster have enough resources so that new TE Pods can be scheduled.

 ## Upgrading existing domains